et/clamshell/README.md

 * `--disable`        - Disables clamshell from running (useful if you use clamshell in some kind of continuous integration)
 * `--verbose`        - Prints debugging information.

+## Best practices

+To use clamshell effectively, it's best to first convert your environment file to your all the required shells using it.

+    clamshell convert Shell.env --shell-out=Shell.bash
+    clamshell convert Shell.env --shell-out=Shell.tcsh

+Then set up a file called `Project.clamshell` in your project root directory that contains the following:

+    source SHELL.`ps -p $$ | awk 'NR==2 {print $4}'`
+    clamshell check Dependencies.list

+which sources the generate shell statements then checks the dependencies.

 ## Todo

 * More git options -- reference more than SHA_ids (branch, tag, etc.)